 If you do so, you will know that you are within the relevant qualifying limits for an EMI scheme (£120,000 value of shares at grant per employee and £3 million in total for all option holders).
 Also if you want to grant options at below market value (which you can do) the amount of income tax to be paid on exercise of the option is known.

 A current valuation is useful information for your employees and it can also be very important for you to know.
-This is because if the shares are what HMRC call “readily convertible assets” at the time the shares are acquired (e.g. because the company is to be sold), then the employees may have to pay income tax on the difference between the price of the option and the price of the share.
+This is because if the shares are what HMRC call 'readily convertible assets' at the time the shares are acquired (e.g. because the company is to be sold), then the employees may have to pay income tax on the difference between the price of the option and the price of the share.
 You can read more about income tax and national insurance contributions on EMI share schemes.